 I recently pulled my old Macintosh Color Classic (with an Apple IIe Emulator Card) out of storage in preparation for a move to see if it still works (last used in 2001)… so far so good.
 I also obtained a Macintosh LCIII to setup as my backup system in case the Macintosh Color Classic decides to die on me (need to get a cap job done on both of them).

 When I started to look for the guides etc. I used back in 1999/2000, I quickly found out that Apple has finally started to abandon these old machines, removing the free downloads and knowledge base articles that vintage mac users have relied on.
-Luckily the software can still be found on the internet archive, or sites like the Macintosh Garden, but it looks like it will be a lot harder to find the information that used to be in the knowledge base.
+Luckily the software can still be found on the internet archive, or sites like the Macintosh Garden and the Macintosh Repository, but it looks like it will be a lot harder to find the information that used to be in the knowledge base.
 To help myself remember what to do in the future, and to hopefully help others, I’ve decided to put up a series of posts on how to set up these old systems with links to the disk images and files I use.

 Step 1: Determine what versions of the Macintosh OS your system can run

 Not every Macintosh System can run every OS, for example System 8.1 (with a hack) was the last version to support the Motorola 68000 (68k) series of processors, while support for Macintosh Systems with the PowerPC series of processors started with System 7.1.2 and ended with OS X 10.5 (see Wikipedia’s: history of Mac OS).

 So before you spend any time trying to make install disks you need to determine what OS your 68k System can run.

 To help myself in the future I’m putting together a Macintosh System Compatibility Table that I can use to see what systems support which versions (with links to any required the System Enablers for System 7.x).